 Most fires start out small enough to be easily put out with a fire extinguisher.
-Like any lifesaving equipment, it's critical to ensure that portable fire extinguishers are operable at all times and have people there who are properly trained to operate the extinguishers.
-As such, it's of maximum importance to understand the different types of fire extinguishers and how to properly maintain them.
+Like any lifesaving equipment, portable fire extinguishers must be operable at all times and have people properly trained to operate them.
+It’s crucial to understand the different types of fire extinguishers and proper maintenance procedures to maintain a safe environment.

 Different types of fire extinguishers are suitable for different fire classes.
-For a fire to exist, it needs the following three elements: fuel, heat and oxygen known as the fire or combustion triangle.
+A fire requires three elements: fuel, heat, and oxygen—known as the fire triangle or combustion triangle.
 Fire extinguishers are designed to eliminate one or more of these elements to put out a fire.
-That being the case, having the right type of fire extinguisher is critical to protecting lives and assets.
+Having the right type of fire extinguisher is critical to protecting lives and assets.

 Here’s a breakdown of the different types of extinguishers and the classes of fire they’re suitable for.